Crowded, poor South Asia sees steady rise in coronavirus cases

 Pakistan recorded a sharp rise in coronavirus cases on Monday, up 40 to 94, according to a Reuters tally of statistics from central and provincial governments.

-The majority of new cases were in the southern province of Sindh in patients who had recently traveled from Iran - which has one of the world’s worst outbreaks.
+The majority were in the southern province of Sindh in patients who had recently travelled from Iran, which has one of the world’s worst outbreaks.

-Saeed Ghani, a cabinet minister in the Sindh government, told reporters on Monday existing quarantine facilities in Pakistan’s Baluchistan province on the Iranian border were inadequate, resulting in large numbers of coronavirus cases.
+Saeed Ghani, a cabinet minister in the Sindh government, said existing quarantine facilities in Pakistan’s Baluchistan province on the Iranian border were inadequate, resulting in large numbers of coronavirus cases.

 “Out of 100 plus samples, 50 resulted positive, which is a huge number,” he said.